configcat/docs/website/docs/sdk-reference/dotnet.md

 :::caution
 We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
 You can acquire singleton client instances for your SDK keys using the `ConfigCatClient.Get(sdkKey: <sdkKey>)` static factory method.
-(However, please keep in mind that subsequent calls to `ConfigCatClient.Get()` with the *same SDK Key* return a *shared* client instance, which is configured by the first call.)
+(However, please keep in mind that subsequent calls to `ConfigCatClient.Get()` with the *same SDK Key* return a *shared* client instance, which was set up by the first call.)
-These clients can be closed all at once with the `ConfigCatClient.DisposeAll()` method or individually with `client.Dispose()`.
+You can close all open clients at once using the `ConfigCatClient.DisposeAll()` method or do it individually using the `client.Dispose()` method.
 :::

 ## Anatomy of `GetValue()`, `GetValueAsync()`